 Book Review: In Michèle Dagenais’s book, we witness waves of engineers, doctors, industrialists, politicians, and, finally, environmentalists negotiate the relationship with nature as Montreal grows and modernizes.

-The Black Horse Pub and Pig’s Ear Tavern in Peterborough, Ontario, is on the 2017 Top 10 Endangered Places List.
+Bryn Mawr in St. John’s, Newfoundland and Labrador, is on the 2017 Top 10 Endangered Places List.